MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/includes/assistants-javascript.md

 ## Create an assistant

-In our code we are going to specify the following values:
+In our code we're going to specify the following values:

 | **Name** | **Description** |
 |:---|:---|